NEWO-J/jonahowen.com/content/blog/honeypot-in-the-cloud.md

 ---
-title: "Honeypot In The Cloud"
+title: "$5 Honeypot In The Cloud"
 layout: "single"
 date: 2025-03-10
 showtoc: false